aymene01/internship-mistral/README.md

 - **AI-Driven Conversations**: Enjoy intelligent, responsive interactions powered by Mistral AI, delivering human-like responses and enhancing user engagement.
 - **Persistent Chat History**: Conversations are stored securely, allowing you to pick up from where you left off across sessions.
 - **Modular Design System**: Shared UI components maintain consistency and make the app scalable and maintainable.
-- **User Authentication**: Secure sign-in with GitHub and Google for personalized user experiences.
+- **User Authentication**: Secure sign-in with Google for personalized user experiences.

 ---